Kelley-Morse set theory does not prove the class Fodor principle: The class-club-shooting forcing

 It follows that the forcing $\Q_S$ is tame, and therefore has a forcing relation, and from this, it follows easily from $\less\Ord$-distributivity that the forcing $\Q_S$ adds no new sets, as we explained in the previous section.

 What remains is to show that the forcing preserves the fat-stationarity of any fat stationary subclass $T\of S$.
 Suppose that $T\of S$ is fat stationary.
 We want to see that $T$ remains fat stationary in the forcing extension ${\mathcal V}[C]$.
-To see this, suppose that $\dot D$ is a $\Q_S$-name for any class club, and fix any ordinal $\beta$.
+To see this, suppose that $\dot D$ is a $\Q_S$-name for a class club, and fix any ordinal $\beta$.
 Let $\forces$ be a class forcing relation for $\Q_S$ for $\Sigma^0_2$ assertions in the forcing language with parameters for $T$, $S$, and $\dot D$.
+Fixing an arbitrary condition $d_0\in \Q_S$, we will argue that there is a stronger condition forcing that $\dot D\cap \check T$ has a closed subset of order-type $\beta+1$.
 As above, fix a continuous $\Sigma_2$-elementary $(\omega\beta+1)$-chain of structures

-We build a descending sequence of conditions $c_0\geq c_1\geq\cdots\geq c_{\omega\beta+1}$, such that $c_\alpha\in V_{\theta_{\alpha+1}}$ and $\theta_\alpha\in c_{\alpha+1}$ and $c_{\alpha+1}$ forces another specific ordinal into $\dot D$ above $\theta_\alpha$.
+We build a descending sequence of conditions $d_0\geq d_1\geq\cdots\geq d_{\omega\beta+1}$, such that $d_\alpha\in V_{\theta_{\alpha+1}}$ and $\theta_\alpha\in d_{\alpha+1}$ and $d_{\alpha+1}$ forces another specific ordinal into $\dot D$ above $\theta_\alpha$.
 By $\Sigma_2$-elementarity, there is such an element below $\theta_{\alpha+1}$.
-It follows that the final limit condition $c=c_{\omega\beta+1}$ forces that $\dot D$ is unbounded in every $\theta_{\omega\alpha}$ for $\alpha\leq\beta$ and consequently that $\set{\theta_{\omega\alpha}\mid \alpha\leq\beta}$ is a closed $\beta+1$ sequence in the intersection $\dot D\intersect \check T$.
-Thus, $c$ forces this instance of fat stationarity, and so $T$ remains fat stationary in ${\mathcal V}[C]$, as desired. \end{proof}
+It follows that the final limit condition $d=d_{\omega\beta+1}$ forces that $\dot D$ is unbounded in every $\theta_{\omega\alpha}$ for $\alpha\leq\beta$ and consequently that $\set{\theta_{\omega\alpha}\mid \alpha\leq\beta}$ is a closed $(\beta+1)$-sequence in the intersection $\dot D\intersect \check T$.
+Thus, $d$ forces this instance of fat stationarity, and so $T$ remains fat stationary in ${\mathcal V}[C]$, as desired. \end{proof}

 The class club-shooting forcing will be central to the proof of the main theorem.
 In that context, our fat-stationary class $S$ will itself be Cohen generic, a case for which one can mount an easier direct proof of distributivity.
 Meanwhile, we thought it worthwhile to provide the general analysis here.